RenaldoMenelas/Microsoft-leap-resume/README.md

    <p>

   ```
-  - Pesonal Project where my intention were to create a peronal countdown for any one who enters there birthdate.
+  - Personal Project where my intention were to create a personal countdown for any one who enters there birthdate.

   - App displays a form, once form is filled out and submitted a peronal countdown until your next birthday